scottmacphersonmusic/data_structures/README.md

 A repository to hold sample code for a number of classic data structures implemented in ruby.
 ### Features
+- Insertion Sort
+  - Sort an array using an insertion sort algorithm
 - Linked List
   - Create and manipulate singly linked lists
 - Stack